parttimenerd/nildumu/README.md

 - the features are trimmed down, to make the implementation as simple as feasable
 - the analysis assumes that all program evaluations terminate
+- it supports `print(X)` statements, where `X` is an arbitrary expression whichs value is leaked to low, and `VAR = input();` statements where a high user input is assigned to the variable `VAR`
+- `input()` calls do not leak information on their own, in general, this can be modified via the `input_prints` statement, that has to be placed after the bit width statement

 UI
 ---